AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-an-object.md

 >
 >A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

-This article describes how to share the following objects for which sharing is identical:&nbsp;
+This article describes how to share the following objects:&nbsp;

 * Projects, tasks, issues
 * Portfolios, programs